jalombar/starsmasher/documentation/installation.md

 # Importants suggestions if you are running StarSmasher on your Hard Disk
 A last important advice.
 When your simulation is finished and you want to transfer your files in another Hard Disk or similar, never cut and paste your files.
 StarSmasher’s files and snapshots are very sensible, and there is the risk that during the cut and paste process you may lose or damage your files.
 To avoid this, just copy and paste them, be sure that every files is there and that is not been damaged (like visioning the texts or try to visualize them with SPLASH, as you will see next) and then, eventually, delete the original files once the transfer is been completed.
-If you want instead to continue your simulation in another Hard Disk, be sure to recompile the code, or there is the risk that, after entering the command to start the simulation, mpirun will say you that’s not been possible to find the executable “test_gpu_sph” (or “test_cpu_sph”, depending on what version of the code are you using).
-To solve this, just open the terminal on the src folder and type
+If you want instead to continue your simulation in another Hard Disk, be sure to recompile the code.

 ```
 Make clean